taylor-curran/taylor-curran/README.md

 #### I am a data analyst seeking a full-time position with a data-centric company, where I can optimize your company’s or clients' return on data.

 I have experience in:
-• Assist students in learning SQL, Python ML, and statistics concepts.
+- Assist students in learning SQL, Python ML, and statistics concepts.
-• Use Github workflow for individual and team projects.
+- Use Github workflow for individual and team projects.
-• Work with PostgreSQL database and APIs.
+- Work with PostgreSQL database and APIs.
-• Building Models using Scikit Learn, spaCy, and Tensor Flow.
+- Building Models using Scikit Learn, spaCy, and Tensor Flow.

-Programming languages: Python, PostgreSQL
+Programming languages:
+- Python
+- SQL

 <!--